Your land is speaking. Are you listening?

 How We Work

-Understanding place before acting saves years of expensive mistakes.
+Understanding place before acting saves years of expensive mistakes and misalignment.
+That being said, Listen is unapologetically purpose-oriented.

 The Practice